For the Public

 The UK professional bodies expect chaplains to work to a very high standard of vocational commitment.
 Nothing should be done by chaplains to diminish public confidence in them either individually or as a group.
 In addition to their specific duties many chaplains work in inter-faith teams, providing positive models for both their institution and society at large.

-The Code of Conduct sets out in detail the parameters of practice agreed by the UK professional bodies.
+The UKBHC Code of Conduct (2024) sets out in detail the parameters of practice agreed by the UK professional bodies.

 For Patients, Carers and Families

 Chaplains are an integral part of healthcare teams and provide a service to patients, their carers and families.
 The role of chaplains is focused on the spiritual and religious domains, the way these relate to health and wellbeing, and how they can enable people to cope with the challenges and transitions that accompany illness, injury and suffering.
-Chaplains are trained and educated to postgraduate level through accredited university programmes that ensure chaplains meet the Capabilities and Competences for Spiritual and Religious Care in Healthcare (2015) and are safe to practice.
+Chaplains are trained and educated to post-graduate level through accredited university programmes that ensure chaplains meet the UKBHC 2020 Spiritual Care Competences For Healthcare Chaplains and are safe to practice.

 This means that chaplains are highly experienced at supporting people with a wide range of pastoral issues and concerns.
 They also have an understanding of the clinical procedures that patients undergo and the work of other healthcare professionals.